*Updated May 13th, 2025

 Conclusion

 When your car is totaled, taking prompt, informed action is the best way to protect yourself.
-Document the accident, file a claim quickly, and familiarize yourself with how insurance companies determine whether a car is a total loss.
-Research the value of your car thoroughly before accepting any settlement offer.
+Document the accident carefully, file a claim quickly, and understand how insurance companies determine whether a vehicle is declared a total loss.